Slack for software developers

 If you use a repository tool like GitHub, try integrating it with your workspace!
 With the two connected, you can create dedicated channels in Slack to track commits, pull requests, issues and deployments.

-💡 Read Use GitHub with Slack for more.
+💡 Read GitHub for Slack to learn more.

 Webhooks and integrations